 Participants Choose Team When Signing In

-After creating your teams, every player joins the Trivia game using their mobile device and enters their individual name and also must select a team to join from the pre-populated list of teams that the host assembled (e.g. Austin Office, Denver Office, etc.).
-Players cannot create their own team on the fly, they must choose a team the host created ahead of the event.
+After creating your teams, every player joins the game using their mobile device and enters their individual name, and must also select a team to join from the pre-populated list of teams that the host has inputted (e.g. Austin Office, Denver Office, etc.).
+Players cannot create their own team on the fly as they must choose a team the host created ahead of the event.

-Because every individual is playing on their own, team-members do not need to be physically located near each other.
-Players could play at home, in different locations, etc. while still joining forces on the same team.
-This is a great way to conduct company-wide or worldwide trivia games between employees or divisions.
+Because every individual is playing on their own, team members do not need to be physically located near each other.
+Players could play remotely at home or just in different locations while still joining forces on the same team.
+This is a great way to conduct companywide or worldwide trivia games between employees or divisions.
 Or a fun way to spice up a family event or wedding!

 Showing Team Rankings

-The advantage to Advanced Team Mode is all of your participants actually play and score points.
-You can then see individual performance, team performance, and performance of each player within a team!
-No one has to sit out and not actually play.
-The disadvantage is you must create your teams before your Trivia Game.
-Players cannot create their own teams as they sign in.
-However, you can add new teams even as players are joining in case you left one out when your event is starting.
+The advantage of Advanced Team Mode is all of your participants actually play and score points.
+You can then see the individual performance, team performance, and performance of each player within a team!
+No one has to sit out and watch the game.
+The disadvantage is you must create your teams before your live game as players cannot create their own teams as they sign in.
+However, you can add new teams even as players are joining just in case you left a team out when your event is starting.